- Education and Science»

 The entire Mexican Navy was captured at Veracruz by December 1838 and Mexico declared war on France.

-The United States decided to send a the schooner, the Woodbury, to help the French in their blockade.
+The United States decided to enter, and sent the schooner, the Woodbury, to help the French in their blockade of Mexico.

-Great Britain intervened to make peace, and got President Bustamante of Mexico to promise to pay the 600,000 pesos.
+Then Great Britain intervened to make peace.
+The United Kingdom was able to get President Bustamante of Mexico to promise to pay the 600,000 pesos.

 At this, French forces withdrew.

 On 9 March 1839 the Pastry War ended.